 Exploring White with Primary Colors

 Using primary colors and white paint have fun with sponges or brushes.
-This activity can chow your child how white can change a primary color.
+This activity can show your child how white can change a primary color.
 Great beginning paint

 activity.
-My children did this activity at an art class at 26 months.
+My children did this activity at an art class at 2 years old.

 - Tempera Washable Paint in Primary Colors (red, blue and yellow) and White Paint